 D Nodular hyperplasia

 A 19-year-old university student notes the sudden onset of severe discomfort in his scrotum late one evening.
 No position is comfortable for him to sit or lie down.
-Aspirin and a can of beer have no effect.
+Aspirin and beer have no effect.
 He has a friend drive him to the emergency room.
-On physical examination his vital signs include temperature 37 C, respirations 22/minute, pulse 80/minute, and blood pressure 100/65 mm Hg.
+On physical examination his vital signs include temperature 37°C, respirations 22/minute, pulse 80/minute, and blood pressure 100/65 mm Hg.
 His left testis is slightly enlarged and exquisitely tender.
 There is no inguinal adenopathy.
 A doppler ultrasound scan shows decreased blood flow in the left testis.
 Which of the following conditions is he most likely to have?

 A 20-year-old man has noted a penile discharge with some pain on urination for the last 2 days.
 On physical examination there is a small amount of whitish exudate that can be expressed from the urethral meatus.
 Laboratory studies with culture of the penile discharge reveal Neisseria gonorrheae.
 If untreated, which of the following complications is he most likely to develop as a consequence of his disease?